Presidential Band of the Republic of Moldova

 The Presidential Band of the Republic of Moldova (Orchestra prezidențială a Republicii Moldova, OPRM) is an artist collective and the senior most military band of the Armed Forces of the Republic of Moldova (also under the Moldovan National Army), specifically serving the president of Moldova in his/her position as commander in chief.
 The band plays at welcome ceremonies of foreign officials on state visits, ceremonies of national importance, military parades, the accreditation ceremonies for ambassadors to Moldova, and various community events.
-The current commander of the band is Lieutenant Colonel Leonid Vozniuc, who is the director of all the military bands in the armed forces.
 The band, which currently consists of 110 musicians, has performed in international festivals and military tattoos in Germany, Russia, Belgium and Romania.

 History

 The band was formed on 7 November 1992, as a successor to the combined bands of the Soviet Army's Kishinev Garrison in the Moldovan SSR.
 It was originally named the Band of the Ministry of Defense of Moldova, but it changed its name by order of President Mircea Snegur in 1994.
 A new uniform was also sanctioned in August 1997.
 Instrumentalists from the Presidential Band as well as from the unit bands of the 1st, 2nd, and 3rd Motorized Infantry Brigades took in the "Musikparade-2017" tattoo in Germany.
 It participated in a similar event in Berlin the year prior.
 Female musicians have slowly been integrated into the band is made up of 90 percent of men.